LukePrior/blog/_posts/2022-05-24-sondehub-suggestions.md

 <h3>Raw JSON</h3>

-The existing, suggested, and difference JSON files are also included in the comment under seperate modals for reference.
+The existing, suggested, and difference JSON files are also included in the comment under separate modals for reference.

 These are generated using `JSON.stringify()` and the same modals as above.